thomas-lehericy/Hanabi-discard/Strategies.md

 * If Bob decides not to discard the card, the other players MAY play-hint Cathy’s slot x (to allow Bob to keep his special trash) or, if they decide that Bob’s daring is too much, they MAY decide to let Bob give the clue anyway.
 They can also trash-clue Bob’s special trash card.

-# Finesses and bluffs
+## Finesses and bluffs

 Note to H-group players: this is a poor man’s finesse, please look for better ones!

 Finesses are tricky, since play hints will be interpreted as "there is a playable card in this slot".
-The player immediately after the finesse-giver, up to the player who is supposed to play into the finesse (included), MUST thus know that their card in the affected slot is unplayable.
-Once someone plays into a finesse, the meaning of the play hint will be made clear and any accidental play avoided.
+The player immediately after the finesse-giver, up to the player who is supposed to play into the finesse (included), MUST not be able to play their card in this slot - either by knowing that it is unplayable, or by having another card to play first.
+Once someone plays into a finesse, the meaning of the play hint will be made clear and any wrong play avoided.

 a- Simple finesse / bluff:
 - Alice gives a play clue on slot x, where there is at least one valuable but unplayable card.